sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/arthashAstram/bArhaspatyasUtram.md

 **A BRIHASPATI SUTRA.**

  The text here edited with a translation was brought to notice in the course of a search for a celebrated treatise, also ascribed to a Brihaspati, namely the exponent of the Lokâyata or Cârvâka doctrine,the crude corporealism of India.
 The discovery of this work, to judge from the quotations in the Sarra-darshana-samgraha and elsewhere, would contribute notably to the entertainment of students of Sanskrit literature.
  The present treatise is not devoid of interest, but the interest is of a different character.
 The work is in one respect unique, being an exposition of the Science of Royal Policy in Sûtra style.
 This Indian science may claim no ordinary place in the history of culture,since two of its suceedanea, the policy in fable and the game of chess, still styled the Royal Game, bave made the conquest of the world.
 In its pure form as a science of monarchical government it does not seem to have passed beyond the Indian sphere, that is the sphere dominated by Indian culture, including Further India, the Malay countries, Central Asia, and Tibet : for,though the Muhammadans have a science of government, which may go back to pre-Islamic Persia, it does not seem to betray an Indian inspiration.
 And Macchiavelli's Prince, if influenced at all, as is à priori quite conceivable,by oriental models,would derive rather from the Muhammadan than the Indian.
-The propagation of the policy in fable (the Fables of Pilpay) was first adumbrated by Sir William Jones, in a [sentence\*](# "From the Third Annual Discourse prefixed to his translaton of the Hitopadesha")
+The propagation of the policy in fable (the Fables of Pilpay) was first adumbrated by Sir William Jones, in a sentence\*[^5]

 which has been expanded by Benfey, with remarkable learning, into an important treatise; just as another sentence from the same eminent scholar developed in the hands of Bopp into the science of Comparative Philology.

+[^5]: "From the Third Annual Discourse prefixed to his translaton of the Hitopadesha"

   In its technical form the Indian science of polity first became known by the publication of the Kâmand- a'ci-Nitisâra with selections from the commentary (e lited by Râjendralâl Mitra and others in Bibliotheca Indica, 1861-1884).
 The next stage is represented by two valuable publications of Professor Formichi, a translation of the work of Kâmandaki and a treatise entitled Gli Indiani e la loro Scienza politica (Bologna,1890).
 In 1908 a notable paper by Professor Hillebrandt drew attention to a number of quotations from a prose work ascribed to Cânakya, also known as Vishnugupta and Kautilya, which was plainly the original authority upon which the later scholastic expositions by Kâmandaki and others were based.
 Prof. Hillebrandt was unaware at the time that this original treatise had already been discovered in South India, and that the discoverer, Pandit Shania Shastri of Mysore, had published an article dealing with it in the Indian Antiquary (1905, pp. 5 sqq.) and had commenced to issue a translation in the Mysore Review (1906-9, completed in the Indian Antiquary for 1909-10), of which publications notice was taken in Mr Vincent Smith's Early History of India (Oxford, 1907, pp. 134 sqq.)